micbay/RaceTimerAndController/README.md

 Pressing `C` will cycle through the available results sub-menus.
 There is a results list page for the top overall laps, a page for each, individual, racer's top laps, and a page that displays the final leader board.

-On the individual racer pages, the total time it took the racer to finish all completed laps, is displayed at the lower right of the screen.
-On individual Racer results pages, the title will blink between the Racer# ID, and the racer's name.
+On the individual racer pages, the completed lap total, and total time it took the racer to finish them, is displayed at the lower right of the screen.
+This results page blinks between an A-text and B-text phase.
+During the A-text phase, the title will show the Racer# ID, and the total finish time.
+During the B-text phase, the title will show the racer's name, and the completed lap total.
+The rate the individual results pages blink between A and B phase text can be set by editing the `RESULTS_RACER_BLINK` setting in the localSettings.h file.

 Pressing `*` will return to the **Main Menu** for next race.
 ![Racer1 Results Menu](Images/ScreenShots/Racer1Results_Menu.png)